JulioTavares6244/Azure-Datafactory-Drops/README.md

 ## Repository Structure

-The repository is organized as follows:
+The repository can be organized as follows:

 ```
 /